The Hippopotamus and Crocodile Hunt: Description

 Peter Paul Rubens created the canvas oil painting entitled The Hippopotamus and Crocodile Hunt between 1615–16.
 The hunt takes place on the banks of the Nile, as indicated by a palm tree in the background.
 As hippopotami and crocodiles were considered dangerous nuisances, their destruction was a duty performed by noblemen.
 The hunting party comprises three men in orientalizing costume—mounted on Arabian horses, who hunt with lance and sword—and two valets clad in roughly-hewn jerkins—one of whom has been killed by one of the beasts.
 The enraged hippopotamus tramples the crocodile, as both are attacked by the hunters and hounds.
-The accurately-rendered physical appearances of the hippopotamus and crocodile contrasts with contemporary renderings and reflect the period's growing interest in empiricism and natural history.
-It has been suggested that Rubens may have traveled to Rome to view a temporarily-displayed dead hippopotamus preserved in brine prior to the painting of the picture.
+The accurately rendered physical appearances of the hippopotamus and crocodile contrast with contemporary renderings and reflect the period's growing interest in empiricism and natural history.
+It has been suggested that Rubens may have traveled to Rome to view a temporarily displayed dead hippopotamus preserved in brine prior to the painting of the picture.